snowdrop/secured-example/README.md

 1. Build the quickstart.

     ```
-    mvn clean install
+    mvn clean install -Popenshift
     ```

 # Deploy the Application

-1. To deploy the whole secured app,move to `sso` folder, and then use the Fabric8 Maven Plugin with the goals deployand start:
+1. To deploy the whole secured app, move to `sso` folder, and then use the Fabric8 Maven Plugin with the goals deploy and start:

     ```bash
     cd sso